developwithpurpose/front-end-developer-exercise/app/README.markdown

 While this project didn't require the use of any responsive development, I normally develop sites using Bootstrap, Foundation or a custom responsive solution.

-I used flexbox for some positioning but have fallback support for IE / browsers the don't support flexbox.
+I used flexbox for some positioning but have fallback support for IE / browsers that don't support flexbox.
 I also implemented calc into a few areas to ensure a better display and position (although this site could be developed numerous ways).
 The site itself features CSS3 animation for content transitions with jQuery animate as a fallback support for older browsers such as IE9.

 The site was tested using saucelabs.com and I checked against IE 9, IE 10, IE 11, Edge, Chrome (Windows / Mac), Firefox (Windows / Mac), and Safari.
 The site passed the visual and functional tests.

-I ommitted normalize.css and opted for a basic reset.
-However normalize.css is a makes browsers render all elements more consistently with modern standards and is used for HTML5.
-Since this was a relatively simple site with not much HTML5, there was no need to implement this additional CSS.
+I ommitted normalize.css and opted for a basic reset since this was a small site with not much HTML5.

 ## Production Assets

 Since I have a Gulpfile that controls the SASS compiling, I implemented a couple additional tasks for minifying CSS as well as uglifying JavaScript.
 While the app uses the product assets for optimization purposes, source files are still included in their respected locations for review.
-I also didn't concatenate and JavaScript as there are files utilized in different areas of the page.
-I am also adding scripts to the footer for quicker loading but Modernizr is loaded in the head as well as Google Fonts Webfont Loader.

 ## Conclusion

-Overall, this project features many different technologies, techniques, and functionality that required a little out of the box thinking for fallback support.
+Overall, this project features many different technologies, techniques, and functionality.
 I really enjoyed building this exercise and hope you find my techniques and code to your liking!

-As a front end developer, ux designer, and full stack engineer, I can offer you skills and experiences to help your team and be an asset to Ramsey Solutions!
+As a front end developer, UX designer, and full stack engineer, I can offer you the skills and experiences to help your team and be an asset to Ramsey Solutions!

 Thank you again for your time and consideration and I hope I can be a good fit for your team.